 His work on crime has been featured widely in the media and he has been interviewed by the Economist.
 He has links with think tanks such as Centre for Crime and Justice Studies and CIVITAS.
 Along with regularly speaking in academic seminars, he also participates in high profile public engagement activities such as addressing a panel discussion organised by the Criminal Justice Alliance on ‘Why crime rates are falling’ chaired by Mark Eaton.

 Siddhartha is the lead economist on a number of externally funded projects that includes the Police Knowledge Fund (jointly funded by HEFCE and the Home office via the College of Policing) and another funded by Norfolk and Suffolk constabulary (see Recent Grants under Research).
-He leads the policing theme in the cluster on Accountability and Governance.
-He is the director of the newly formed Centre in Crime Reduction and Evidence Based Policing.
+He is the director of cross disciplinary the Centre for Crime, Justice and Policing